 The downside to the large number of applications available and the ease with which they can be published is the quality of the apps.
 For example, there are thousands of list applications available for the iPad.
 This makes sorting through the available options for which is the best quite difficult.
 Ratings and reviews on the stores and third party sites can help ease this but frankly it can be a major pain to find even basic applications on Apple's store.
 Thus, a device with fewer applications can also have some advantages.

 The other problem is the quality of many of these applications.
 Pricing of applications can be very inexpensive or even free.
-Of course, just because something can be had for free or even $.99 doesn't mean that it is well made.
+Of course, just because something is free or even $.99 doesn't mean that it is well made.
 Many of the programs have very limited features or are not updated to correct problems with new operating system updates.
 Many of the free applications are also ad driven that will have various levels of ads displayed to the user while they are in the applications.
+Finally, many of the free apps may offer extremely limited use of the features unless you pay to unlock them.